Why Is It So Hard to Trust Yourself?

 Trustworthiness is an abiding character state.
 A trustworthy person is someone who is reliable, consistent, and truthful in her actions across the board.
 It isn’t that this person is perfect.
 Rather, her actions tend to spring from and reinforce her moral values and commitments.

 There are criteria to which we can appeal when deciding whether to trust someone or trust a state of affairs.
 I wouldn’t trust a restaurant owner who has a raft of health code violations.
-I would not trust a financial planner with my money who has track record of bad investments.
+I would not trust a financial planner with my money who has a track record of bad investments.
 I may trust that person for advice on other matters though.

 Part of what it means to be a mature and trusting person is to know when, where, to whom, and how far to extend our trust.
 We learn how to trust and sometimes, unfortunately, we learn the most when we misplace our trust.
 We become able to suss out who is trustworthy and who is not.